 - Loss of enjoyment of life when you are unable to participate in activities that you participated in prior to your injury.

 Illinois law requires you to bring you claim for compensation within a certain period of time after the accident.
 If you miss the deadline, you lose forever your right to obtain compensation for your injuries.
-There are no guarantees in the law, but at the Blumenshine Law Group, we can guarantee that we will always act in your best interest and diligently work on your case.
+There are no guarantees in the law, but the personal injury attorneys at the Blumenshine Law Group, can guarantee that we will always act in your best interest and diligently work on your case.
 Contact us for a free consultation and evaluation.
 Email us at [email protected] or call (312)766-1000.